 There are plenty of attorneys around (especially online) who claim to be DWI/DUI law specialists, but aren’t.
 Just because an attorney or law firm makes bold promises in their advertising doesn’t mean they actually have the skills to defend you effectively.
 In fact, many attorneys who bill themselves as DWI lawyers make their living off of getting lots of cases processed through the system, often at the expense of your best interests.

-A true specialist is more concerned with the quality of your defense than the quantity of clients they can push through the system.
+A true specialist is more concerned with the quality of your defense than the number of clients they can push through the system.
 DWI/DUI law specialists will have their own processes for dealing with cases, often conducting their own investigation into your case.
 Your attorney should be able to explain the steps they need to go through to build the best defense for your particular case.
 And if a DWI/DUI attorney suggests a strategy without first conducting a thorough investigation of your case, you can be pretty certain you are dealing with someone who is more interested in their own bottom line rather than building the best defense for you.

 The ideal experience for a lawyer dealing with DWI/DUI defense cases is someone who handles them on a regular basis.
 DWI/DUI law is complex and the laws are changing and evolving all the time.
 Even seemingly straightforward cases can overwhelm an attorney who doesn’t keep up to date with the details.
 To make sure have the best opportunity to protect yourself properly, you need to engage a specialist to handle your case.
 Ask the attorney for specifics related to how many cases they have handled in the past year, and what their success rate is for defending their clients.
 Another important question is to ask whether or not they are Board Certified by the Texas Board of Legal Specialization.